scotow/mego/README.md

 #### Compatibility

 Because this script is a wrapper around the `megatools` command, it heavily depends on the outputs of the command.
 If you have problems using this script, be sure to use the version 1.11.0 (04.04.20) of `megatools`.
-You can download the latest version [here](https://megatools.megous.com/builds/experimental/).
+You can download the latest version [here](https://megatools.megous.com/builds/experimental/) or use the [megatools.PKGBUILD](https://github.com/scotow/mego/blob/master/megatools.PKGBUILD) file available in this repo.

 ### Usage